imaneeoublid/imaneeoublid/README.md

 - 👀 I’m interested in anything Digital and secure
 - 🌱 I’m currently learning Web Developement
 - 📫 How to reach me
-- instgram : emipries
+- instgram : imaneeeouuu
-- Facebook : Blade Romancer
+- Facebook : Imane Ou

 <!---
 imaneeoublid/imaneeoublid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.